soniya-builds/Mini_Calendar_/README.md

 npm start
 ```

-This launches **Niya's Calendar** as a standalone desktop application powered by ElectronJS.
+This launches **Niya's Calendar** as a desktop application powered by ElectronJS.

 ---